davidben/tls-trust-expressions/draft-ietf-tls-trust-anchor-ids.md

 The entries in a CertificatePropertyList MUST be sorted numerically by `type` and MUST NOT contain values with a duplicate `type`.
 Inputs that do not satisfy these invariants are syntax errors and MUST be rejected by parsers.

-This document defines a single property, `trust_anchor_identifier`.
-The `data` field of the property contains the binary representation of the trust anchor identifier of the certification path's trust anchor, as described in {{authenticating-party-configuration}}.
+This document defines a single property, `trust_anchor_id`.
+The `data` field of the property contains the binary representation of the trust anchor ID of the certification path's trust anchor, as described in {{authenticating-party-configuration}}.
 Future documents may define other properties for use with other mechanisms.

 Authenticating parties MUST ignore properties with unrecognized CertificatePropertyType values.